 CareFusion and we have operated and, until the completion of the CareFusion Acquisition, will continue to operate, independently.
 The success of the CareFusion Acquisition, including anticipated benefits and cost savings, will depend, in part, on our ability to successfully combine and integrate our business with the business of CareFusion.
 It is possible that the pendency of the CareFusion Acquisition and/or the integration process could result in the loss of key employees, higher than expected costs, diversion of management attention of both CareFusion and us, the disruption of either company's ongoing businesses or inconsistencies in standards, controls, procedures and policies that adversely affect the combined company's ability to maintain relationships with customers, vendors and employees or to achieve the anticipated benefits and cost savings of the CareFusion Acquisition.
 As part of the integration process we may also attempt to divest certain assets of the combined company, which may not be possible on favorable terms, or at all, or if successful, may change the profile of the combined company.
-If we experience difficulties with the integration process, the anticipated benefits of the CareFusion Acquisition process, the anticipated benefits of the CareFusion plan.
+If we experience difficulties with the integration process, the anticipated benefits of the CareFusion Acquisition may not be realized fully or at all, or may take longer to realize than expected.
+Management continues to refine its integration plan.
 Integration efforts between the two companies will also divert management attention and resources.
 These integration matters could have an adverse effect on (i) each of us and CareFusion during this transition period and (ii) the combined company for an undetermined period after completion of the CareFusion Acquisition.
 In addition, the actual cost savings of the CareFusion Acquisition could be less than anticipated.